 2) Go easy on yourself and others around you, especially children.
 Whatever your views or reaction to these events are, stress is universal and can manifest for different people in different ways.
 Children especially can exhibit unexpected behaviors or react differently to stress than adults.
 If you need help managing stress, consider signing up for our free Family Strengthening services or look into professional mental health supports.
 Try this free counseling resource if you are uninsured.

 3) Direct your energy in a positive way.
+If you are attending a march or protest, especially with keiki, be sure to educate yourself on safety precautions and what to expect.
+This article may help you plan a safe day of engagement with your ‘ohana.
 Do you have a volunteer project you would like to do?
 Is there a charity you want to give to?
 Do you want to take extra time to become better informed and pass this on to your keiki?
-Are you and your keiki giving back in some way as a learning experience?
 Taking our pain and transmuting it to advocacy and community work can be a healing outlet for unrest.

 Today Neighborhood Place of Puna offers material community support through our two small shelters, Hale ‘Iki for families and Hale Hanakahi for the elderly and immunocompromised during Covid-19.
 We also provide our main services of in-home family strengthening for parenting skills development to prevent abuse and neglect.
 We know that the struggles families have can be complex and the work of justice is never-ending.
 We each play a part in creating positive social change.